Ultrasound computer tomography: Setup

-USCT systems designed for medical imaging of soft tissue typically aim for resolution in order of centimeters to millimeters and require therefore ultrasound waves in the order of mega-hertz frequency.
+USCT systems designed for medical imaging of soft tissue typically aim for resolution in the order of centimeters to millimeters and require therefore ultrasound waves in the order of mega-hertz frequency.
 This requires typically water as low-attenuating transmission medium between ultrasound transducers and object to retain suitable sound pressures.

 USCT systems share with the common tomography the fundamental architectural similarity that the aperture, the active imaging elements, surround the object.
 For the distribution of ultrasound transducers around the measurement object, forming the aperture, multiple design approaches exist.
 There exist mono-, bi- and multistatic setups of transducer configurations.
 Common are 1D- or 2D- linear arrays of ultrasound transducers acting as emitters on one side of the object, on the opposing side of the object a similar array acting as receiver is placed, forming a parallel setup.
-Sometimes accompanied with the additional ability to be moved to gather more information from additional angles.
-While cost efficient to build the main disadvantage of such a setup is the limited ability (or inability) of gathering reflectivity information, as such an aperture is limited to only transmission information.
+Sometimes accompanied by the additional ability to be moved to gather more information from additional angles.
+While cost-efficient to build the main disadvantage of such a setup is the limited ability (or inability) of gathering reflectivity information, as such an aperture is limited to only transmission information.
 Another aperture approach is a ring of transducers, sometimes with the degree of freedom of motorized lifting for gathering additional information over the height for 3D imaging ("stacking").
-Full 3D setups, with no inherent need for aperture movements, exist in form of apertures formed by semi-spherical distributed transducers.
+Full 3D setups, with no inherent need for aperture movements, exist in the form of apertures formed by semi-spherical distributed transducers.
 While the most expensive setup they offer the advantage of nearly-uniform data, gathered from many directions.
 Also, they are fast in data taking as they don't require time-costly mechanical movements.

 Imaging methods and algorithms

 Tomographic reconstruction methods used in USCT systems for transmission information based imaging are classical inverse radon transform and fourier slice theorem and derived algorithms (cone beam etc.).
-As advanced alternative also ART-based approaches are utilized.
-For high resolution and speckle noise reduced reflectivity imaging Synthetic Aperture Focusing Techniques (SAFT), similar to radar's SAR and sonar's SAS, are widely used.
+As advanced alternatives, ART-based approaches are also utilized.
+For high-resolution and speckle noise reduced reflectivity imaging Synthetic Aperture Focusing Techniques (SAFT), similar to radar's SAR and sonar's SAS, are widely used.
 Iterative wave equation inversion approaches as imaging method coming from the seismology are under academic research, but usage for real world applications is due to the enormous computational and memory burden still a challenge.

 Application and usage

 Many USCT systems are designed for soft tissue imaging and for breast cancer diagnosis specifically.
-As ultrasound based method with low sound pressures, USCT is a harmless and risk-free imaging method, suitable for periodical screening.
-As USCT setups are fixed or motor moved without direct contact with the breast the reproduction of images is easier as with common, manually guided methods (e.g. Breast ultrasound) which rely on the individual examiners performance and experience.
+As an ultrasound-based method with low sound pressures, USCT is a harmless and risk-free imaging method, suitable for periodical screening.
+As USCT setups are fixed or motor moved without direct contact with the breast the reproduction of images is easier as with common, manually guided methods (e.g. Breast ultrasound) which rely on the individual examiners' performance and experience.
 In comparison with conventional screening methods like mammography, USCT systems offer potentially an increased specificity for breast cancer detection, as multiple breast cancer characteristic properties are imaged at the same time: speed-of-sound, attenuation and morphology.